 The Underwater Welder is a wonderful story on so many levels.
 It follows the character of Jack Joseph, who, like his father, is an underwater welder that uses his job as an excuse to spend time away from his pregnant wife and the fear of fatherhood.
 Jeff Lemire’s graphic novel is a heart-wrenching tale of father and son buoyed by a magnificent use of the medium.
 It ingeniously manipulates artistic techniques and panel design to shape the tone, an example being the portrayal of land and home as sharp and confined, whereas the ocean is open and dreamlike.
 Ultimately, these two worlds collide as Jack is forced to reconcile his father’s disappearance and his own childhood with the approaching birth of his son.

-Michael Herr has many accolades in his career, some of which include co-writing the script for Kubrick’s Full Metal Jacket (1987) and narrating part of Coppola’s Apocalypse Now (1979).
-However, Dispatches is by far his most important work.
+Michael Herr has many accolades in his career, some of which include co-writing the script for Kubrick’s Full Metal Jacket and narrating part of Coppola’s Apocalypse Now.
+However, Dispatches is by far his deepest work.
 A collection of stories that detail his time as a correspondent for Esquire during the Vietnam War, Dispatches is a distinctive combination of fiction and non-fiction.
-By occasionally attributing real dialogue to fictional characters and settings, Herr is able to deliver a remarkable account of the lives of American soldiers in Vietnam.
-Hellish, funny, immersive, and poetic, Dispatches is must-read novel (which it more or less is).
+By occasionally attributing real dialogue to fictional characters and settings, Herr is able to deliver a remarkable account of the lives and culture of American soldiers in Vietnam.
+Hellish, funny, immersive, and poetic, Dispatches is a must-read.

 10) Honor Girl